15 areas where Western and Thai Massage are different

-In the western world, massage benefits are typically explained in scientific terms.
+In the Western world, massage benefits are typically explained in scientific terms.

 In Thailand, nobody cares much about scientific explanations as long as the massage feels good and is beneficial.
 That’s why Thai Massage is generally not presented in scientific terms, but more as a holistic and beneficial system.

-8. Legal concerns and paperwork
+8. Legal concerns and paperwork in massage therapy

 Especially in the US, therapists might have to deal with legal issues or even run the risk of getting sued.
 That’s why intake forms, consent forms, and insurance are typically a part of massage therapy.